yguitton/training-material/topics/imaging/tutorials/multiplex-tissue-imaging-TMA/tutorial.md

 >
 {: .hands_on}

-> <warning-title>Imaging platform differences: Image resolution**</warning-title>
+> <warning-title>Imaging platform differences: Image resolution</warning-title>
 >
 > A crucial parameter for Mesmer and other segmentation tools is the **Image resolution**.
 This is reported in microns/pixel, and can vary depending on the imaging platform used and the settings at image acquisition.
 Mesmer accepts the resolution in microns/pixel; however, if using UnMICST, the resolution must be reported as a ratio of the resolution of UnMICST's training images (0.65).
 For example, when using UnMICST, if your images were captured at a resolution of 0.65, then the UnMICST value would be 1, but if your images were captured at 0.325 microns/pixel, then the value you would enter for UnMICST would be 0.5.
 >
 {: .warning}

-# Calculate single-cell features with **Quantification**
+# Calculate single-cell features with **MCQUANT**

 After generating a segmentation mask, the mask and the original registered image can be used to extract mean intensities for each marker in the panel, spatial coordinates, and morphological features for every cell.
-This step is performed by MCMICRO's **Quantification** module.
+This step is performed by MCMICRO's quantification module (**MCQUANT**).

 Once again, as this is a TMA, we will be running this in batch mode for every core image and its segmentation mask.